 Section 1.
-That the Mayor is hereby authorized to enter into a Bargaining Unit Agreement with the Fraternal Order of Police, Capital City Lodge No. 9 for the period beginning and terms retroactive to January 1, 2022, through December 31, 2024, as attached hereto as EXHIBIT A, and made a part herein.
+That the Mayor is hereby authorized to enter into a Bargaining Unit Agreement with the Fraternal Order of Police, Capital City Lodge No. 9 for the period beginning and terms effective January 1, 2025, through December 31, 2027; said agreement attached hereto as EXHIBIT A and made a part herein.